 If the project is not stratified for each applicable pool, the verifier shall select the plots randomly (if plot center can be located) or allocate the plots systematically or in clusters for efficiency.
-Where plots can be found, the plots available for selection shall adhere to the guidance in Table 9.5 (1.c) with regards to updating inventories based on disturbance events.
-If the verifier uses a cluster design as part of the systematic allocation of plots, the mean of the cluster accounts for one observation (plot).
-Plots may be measured and assessed one at a time or in reasonable batches that correspond to logistical realities such as crew-days of effort.
-Sequential sampling is passed when the first passing plot is reached after a minimum of thirty measured plots.
+Plots may be measured and assessed one at a time or in reasonable batches that correspond to logistical realities of fieldwork.

-9.3.5.6 Verification Within a Stand
+9.3.5.6 Verification Within a Strata